Information for Prospective Students

-- Sebastian Proksch, Capturing Enriched Event Streams: Towards a General Platform for In-IDE Experiments, TU Darmstadt. (co-supervised with Mira Mezini)
+- Sebastian Proksch, Enriched Event Streams: A General Platform For Empirical Studies On In-IDE Activities Of Software Developers, TU Darmstadt. (co-supervised with Mira Mezini)

 Marco Radavelli, TU Darmstadt & University of Bergamo MSc.
 (2016): Simplifying Boolean Constraints in Highly Configurable Systems (co-supervised with Angelo Gargantini ) Now pursuing a PhD at University of Bergamo

 MSc.
 (2016): Towards Detecting Unintended Feature Interactions Now a software developer at Dtango, Berlin

 David Dahlen, TU Darmstadt MSc.
 (2015): Identification of High-Quality Answers Containing Code Snippets on Stack Overflow, (Co-supervised with Sven Amann and Sebastian Proksch) Now a Freelance IT Consultant in Germany

 Riadh Chtara, Feedback Driven Development of Cloud Applications, 2015.
 (Co-supervised with Anis Charfi, SAP)